Requirements for Membership

 In John 3:1 and following, the Bible depicts a meeting that occurred between Nicodemus, a Pharisee and ruler of the Jews, and Jesus.
 During their conversation, Jesus said to Nicodemus: "Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God."
 Nicodemus must not have understood what Jesus meant, for he asked: "How can a man be born when he is old?
 Can he enter a second time into his mother's womb and be born?"

 Jesus answered: "Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.
 That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
 Do not marvel that I said to you, 'You must be born again.' "

 By answering this way, Jesus taught that physical birth is not the same as the new birth.
 The new birth was something quite different.
 Man had to be "born of water and of the Spirit."

 Being immersed in water pictures the death of Jesus Christ dying for our sins.
 Being raised from the water is a portrayal of Jesus' resurrection in which He conquered sin and death.
 Thus, being baptized by immersion, the believer visually shows the spiritual death, burial, and resurrection of the believer's life.
 Baptism emphasizes to the new believer, and to those who witness the baptism, that as a Christian and child of God the Christian now is to live a godly life, resisting sin, and not giving it a place in their lives.

-Water baptisms are held throughout the year, but generally correspond to Foundation Bible Classes for church membership.
-For scheduling and questions please call the church office at 718.290.2000.
+Water baptisms are held throughout the year, but generally correspond to Membership Classes for church membership.
+For more information or to submit an application to get baptized, please visit our Baptism Page.